 Virtually all of our revenues are derived from Government defense business, which is comprised of business with the U.S. Department of Defense or with other Government contractors.
-Our Government defense business consists of long-term contracts and short-term orders such as for replacement parts.
-The loss of substantial Government business (including a material reduction of orders under existing contracts) would have a material adverse effect on our business.
+Historically, our Government defense business has consisted of long-term contracts and short-term orders such as for replacement parts.
+The loss of substantial Government business would have a material adverse effect on our business.

 Historically, our revenues from our Government defense business have been dependent upon single programs.
 Currently, our primary program is with the U.S. Army to provide diesel operated generator sets.
-On September 7, 2001, we were awarded a ten year indefinite delivery, indefinite quantity contract to provide the U.S. Army and other Department of Defense agencies with 2kW diesel operated generator sets.
-The amount of orders received under this contract is approximately \$40 million through September 3, 2010.
-Our contract allows for the U.S. Army to place annual production orders and to place additional interim orders until the end of August 2011 when the contract expires.
-We anticipate that the Government will continue to require these generators and that a new contract will be put out to bid before August 2011.
-However, no assurances can be given that the Company will be awarded the new contract, or that further orders will be placed or, if placed, the timing and amount of such orders.
+As discussed above, our current ten-year indefinite delivery, indefinite quantity contract to provide the U.S. Army and other Department of Defense Agencies with 2kW diesel operated generator sets expires at the end of September 2011.
+As previously reported, the U.S. Army has announced that it is not issuing a new multiple year fixed price contract and will transfer the 2kW Generator Program to a 'sustainment' command.
+The Company anticipates that the Government will continue to require these generators, which can be ordered under individual "Purchase Orders" or via the General Services Administration's GSA.gov Web site.
+However, we are unable to predict whether, when or to what extent the Government will continue to place orders for these generators.